Skip to main content

 Abstract

 Organisms often respond to energy constraints, time pressure, or imminent threat by limiting behavioral options, lowering metabolic demands, and increasing their level of coordinated action.
-Although these responses can be framed as impairment, we argue they can be adaptive responses that occur as the costs of coordinating complexity exceed an organism's capabilities.
-As such, selection favors mechanisms that conserve the coherence of function by reducing control inputs and reorganizing coupling among remaining components.
-We propose these transitions share a diagnostic signature that encompasses reduced degrees of freedom, reorganized coupling, and stabilization of protected variables.
-This perspective generates testable predictions about threshold-driven emergency modes, asymmetric recovery, and anthropogenic disturbance driving functional simplification.
+Although these responses can be viewed as an impairment, we propose that they can be adaptive responses which occur as the costs of coordinating complexity exceed an organism’s capabilities at any given time.
+Accordingly, selection favors mechanisms that conserve the coherence of function by reducing the number of control inputs and reorganizing coupling among the components that remain.
+We propose that these transitions share a diagnostic signature that encompasses reduced degrees of freedom, reorganized coupling, and stabilization of protected variables.
+We formalize this as a capacity–demand framework and articulate four named, testable hypotheses that specify when and how simplification and recovery should occur across biological scales.
+This perspective generates testable predictions about threshold-driven emergency modes, asymmetric recovery from emergency modes, and anthropogenic disturbance driving the simplification of function.

 DOI